mcclown/AquaIPy/docs/index.rst

 ------------

 AquaIPy exposes the functionality that is usually available, via the AquaIllumination mobile phone app or web app, for the Prime HD and Hydra HD ranges of aquarium lights.
+AquaIPy is written with full async support, using asyncio but also provides synchronous wrappers for all functions.

 This has been tested and validated with a Prime HD and a Hydra 26HD.
 It should work with a Hydra 52HD but I don't own one to test against, contact me if you have one and you are willing to help me validate the library.
 In theory